Safety Supervisors & Contact Tracing

 - A prison, correctional centre, or youth detention centre or other place of custody or detention

-- A hotel, motel or hostel
+- A hotel, motel, hostel or shelter

 - Cinemas, theatre, concert hall, nightclub or any other designated entertainment venue